 - Investor experience – Investing is an emotional experience.
 Markets go up and down and it can be difficult to maintain discipline when your investment strategy doesn’t seem to be working.
-There have been a number of studies done that show that investor’s returns tend to be significantly lower than the return of the funds they invest in.
+There have been a number of studies done that show that investors’ returns tend to be significantly lower than the return of the funds they invest in.
 This happens because investors chase performance (they buy funds that have recently done well) and they flee danger (selling funds that have recently done poorly).
-While this instinct has served us well in some areas of life, is it a recipe for disaster in investing.
+While this instinct has served us well in some areas of life, it is a recipe for disaster in investing.
 Having an advisor who has a deep understanding of investing and who follows a disciplined approach can go a long ways in helping investors capture the returns that markets generate.

 - Protect existing shareholders – finicky investors who are constantly buying and selling create a problem for existing investors.
 When investors add or take away money, portfolio managers have to put that money to work, buying and selling stocks.
 This increases costs for existing shareholders.
 It also can create tax problems if managers have to sell stocks with capital gains.
 For this reason, DFA prefers to have disciplined, buy and hold investors invest in their funds.
 By utilizing advisors who share their long-term perspective, they are able to protect their current shareholders and keep costs low.